TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week5/AWS-13.md

     -  Access log files without logging in to the application servers

 4. Differences with similar services: <br>
+Inside AWS it would be Beanstalk vs Cloudformation:
+The essential difference between these services is that Beanstalk handles deployment/provisioning for you while CloudFormation requires a lot of input.

    Most other PaaS-solutions do not offer the flexibility and control that Elastic Beanstalk facilitates.
 Flexibility and control for developers are predetermined by the vendor, with set infrastructure (on all or some parts).
 With AWS EB developers retain full control over AWS resources and they could manage severak or all of the elements of their infrastructure using EB's management capabilities.

 ## CloudFront (CDN)